ali-hallaji/snapp-NetDevOps-weather-test/README.md

 2. Clone this repository to your server.
 3. Change to the project directory by running `cd snapp-NetDevOps-weather-test`.
 4. Copy the `env-example` file to `.env` by running `cp env-example .env`.
-5. Edit the .env file and update the variables with your own values, such as the OpenWeatherMap API key.
+5. Please edit the `.env` file and replace the variables with your own values.
+You may need to update the OpenWeatherMap API key.
+(Note that for testing purposes, an API key has already been provided and you may not need to make any changes.).
-6. Build the Docker images: docker-compose build
+6. Build the Docker images: `docker-compose build`
 7. Start the containers in the background: `docker-compose up -d`.
 8. The API should now be accessible at http://localhost/docs    # It's swagger and you'll be able to try it.